AddisonMink/raylib-ui-dsl/README.md

 The design goals are as follows:
 * Provide a declarative, HTML-like syntax for specifying UI elements.
 * Support dynamically-sized elements.
 Container elements like rows, columns, and borders should snugly fit around their contents without the programmer having to explicitly give sizes and positions of elements.
-* Combine seamlessly alongside the existing 2D drawing capabilities of Raylib.
+* Work seamlessly alongside the existing 2D drawing capabilities of Raylib.

 ## How to Use It
-1. Copy `ui.c` and `ui.h` into C project and add a line to your makefile so that `uic.c` is included in the builder.
+1. Copy `ui.c` and `ui.h` into your C project and add a line to your makefile so that `uic.c` is included in the build.
 You can use this project's makefile as an example.

-2. Import "ui.h" into your main file.
+2. Include "ui.h" in your main file.

 3. After calling Raylib's `InitWindow` function, allocate a `UIBuilder`.
 The parameter to this function is the maximum number of tokens that will be in the UI.
 This corresponds exactly to the number of times you call functions like `UIText` and `UIRow`.
 ```